777arc/PySDR/content/cyclostationary.rst

 Multiple Overlapping Signals
 ********************************

 Up until now we have only looked at one signal at a time, but what if our received signal contains multiple individual signals that overlap in frequency, time, and even cyclic frequency (i.e., have the same samples per symbol)?
-This is a common scenario in RF communications, and cyclostationary processing can be used to separate these signals.
+If signals don't overlap in frequency at all, you can use simple filtering to separate them, and a PSD to detect them, assuming they are above the noise floor.
+If they don't overlap in time, then you can detect the rising and falling edge of each transmitting, then use time-gating to separate the signal processing of each one.
+In CSP we are often focused on detecting the presence of signals at different cyclic frequencies that overlap in both time and frequency.

 Let's simulate three signals, each with different properties:

 * Signal 1: Rectangular BPSK with 20 samples per symbol and 0.2 Hz frequency offset
 * Signal 2: Pulse-shaped BPSK with 20 samples per symbol, -0.1 Hz frequency offset, and 0.35 roll-off
 * Signal 3: Pulse-shaped QPSK with 4 samples per symbol, 0.2 Hz frequency offset, and 0.21 roll-off

 As you can see, we have two signals that have the same cyclic frequency, and two with the same RF frequency.
+This will let us experiment with different degrees of parameter overlap.

 A fractional delay filter with an arbitrary (non-integer) delay is applied to each signal, so that there are no weird artifacts caused by the signals being simulated with aligned samples.
 The rectangular BPSK signal is reduced in power compared to the other two, as rectangular-pulsed signals exhibit very strong cyclostationary properties so they tend to dominate the SCF.